Rules

 Judging

-A committee of faculty from mathematics and computer science departments across CUNY is responsible for overseeing the scoring process.
+A committee of faculty from Mathematics and Computer Science departments across CUNY is responsible for overseeing the scoring.
 Decisions of the committee are final.

 Awards